raul-singh/L1RA/README.md

 )
 ```

-You also need to load your model of choiche, tokenizer and dataset.
+You also need to load your model of choice, tokenizer and dataset.
 Here is an example:

 ```python
 from transformers import AutoModelForCausalLM